 Q: I’m having trouble convincing someone in my life to deal with their problem of bleeding gums and the problem is getting worse.
 What are the risks?

-A: When it is very advanced, gum disease can cause pain, abscesses, difficulty in eating, chronic bad breath and loss of teeth.
+A: When it is very advanced, gum diseases can cause pain, abscesses, difficulty in eating, chronic bad breath and loss of teeth.
 The same bacteria found in plaque can also be inhaled into the lungs where they may cause an infection or aggravate any existing lung condition, especially in older adults.
-This can happen even if you don’t have serious gum disease, but have lots of plaque.
+This can happen even if you don’t have serious gum disease but have lots of plaque.

 Q: When my gums bleed, does that mean I have gum disease?

-A: If you are only just beginning to experience this, bleeding gums are very likely indicates that you have gingivitis, which is gum disease in its early stage.
+A: If you are only just beginning to experience this, bleeding gums are very likely to indicate that you have gingivitis, which is gum disease in its early stage.
 Don’t let this get worse!
 Seek our help right away as our dentists can diagnose the problem.
 We’ll help you make sure the problem is fixed and you can regain your comfort in eating and brushing.